Digital Transformation begins by knowing who you are, and what you believe in.

 True North, finally, is also the ‘tie-breaker’, to which we turn when facing critical decisions.
 At such moments, we ask: “Does this course of action reflect who we are and what we believe in?
 Does it express where we’re going and how’ll we get there?”

 In summary, Digital is not a goal in itself, but a means of becoming what you’re meant to be.
-And so, begin your Digital transformation by defining, refining, and reflecting on your strategic and philosophical Aspiration.
+And so, begin your Digital transformation by defining, refining, and reflecting on your overall strategic and philosophical aspiration.